Are there credit cards for people with poor credit histories?

 Yes, there are credit cards for people with poor credit that are instant response.
 Some credit cards have an extremely fast application processing time and will give you an answer in seconds.
 However, these credit cards are somewhat rare for people with bad credit and are usually not put out by major credit card companies.
 Generally the instant response cards intended for people with bad credit are put out by smaller companies.

-Additionally, some companies will charge a “processing fee” for instantly accepting your application which most people would be better off avoiding.
-Always carefully read the fine print before applying for instant response credit cards to ensure you won’t be charged a processing fee.
+Additionally, some companies will charge a “program fee” for instantly accepting your application which most people would be better off avoiding.
+Always carefully read the fine print before applying for instant response credit cards to ensure you won’t be charged a program fee.

 Are there cards for poor credit that have no deposit required?